mabaega/ZimraEGS/README.md

-# ZimraEGS Application Testing Guide
+# Manager Io - Zimra FDMS Integration

----
+## ZimraEGS Application Testing Guide

 ## Purpose
 This guide aims to assist users in integrating and testing the ZimraEGS application, from device registration to invoice reporting.